upperlinecode/sports-scores/README.md

 ![Error Message](error.png)

 ## Inline Styling
-It is possible style your HTML using inline styling - just not the way we are used to when using vanilla HTML.
+It is possible style your HTML using inline styling - just not the way we are used to.
 In this lecture we are going to explore how to add inline styling to a HTML element - the React way.

 ### Inline Styling is Different in React
 As we saw from our opening, it is not possible to add inline style to an element using a string.
 Rather, the style attribute of an element will only accept a javascript object.
 Let's try adding a blue background again, this time by first creating an object and then applying the inline style with using this object.